 Also, avoid using heavy makeup as that can clog pores and aggravate acne concerns.
-Also, ensure to wash off your hair oil and conditioner properly in the head wash else they might cause face and back acne.
+Also, ensure to wash off your hair oil and conditioner properly in the head wash else they might cause face, back acne.
 Applying sunscreen and icing the skin after a day of shopping or beach holiday to avoid acne breakouts.

 It is advisable that you go for medi-facials instead of the usual clean-ups and facials every 4 to 6 weeks.
 This is because as against the usual facials which work on the skin, medifacial acne treatments are customised by the medical experts for the individual’s skin type.
 These Medifacials treat the skin from within thus unclogging the pores, helping to control the oil production in the sebaceous glands in specific and increasing the skin’s immunity in general.

 Kosmoderma offers Acnefree ClearSkin treatment plan for acne which lasts for about 4 – 6 months with a combination of medical clean-ups and usage of Acne ClearSkin Laser device which is an US FDA approved laser for treating acne and prevent scarring.
 If you are looking for the best treatment for acne then you are at the right place.
 Kosmoderma also offers other facilities and treatments such as scar removal, tattoo removal, hair transplant in Bangalore, glutathione injections, laser hair removal, pigmentation treatment, skin specialist in Bangalore, hairfall treatment, prp treatment, hair treatment.

 This was one specific treatment that we mentioned, however, any general Acne treatment plan at Kosmoderma would look as follows: